SMC-Developments/docs/metric-components/calculation-types/formula.md

 > *Supports:*
 > - `{src_SOURCE_ID}` — Allows calculations to reference values returned by configured sources.
 > - `{calc_CALCULATION_ID}` — Allows calculations to reference values returned by other calculations.
+> - [`PlaceholderAPI`](https://wiki.placeholderapi.com/) — Allows calculations to use values returned by any installed PlaceholderAPI expansion.
+> - `variables` — Allows calculations to use values returned by SMC-Core variable placeholders.

 Sets the mathematical expression that will be evaluated to produce the calculation result.
 <br>Values from sources or other calculations can be referenced using placeholders.